 Designing a connected product relies on more than just the physical materials and form.
 Objects must move beyond their physical manifestation— into software, interfaces, integrations and data.
 When it comes to smart home products, there are three factors that companies and consumers must consider.

 September 22, 2017

 In 2016, 80 million smart devices were delivered worldwide according to IHS Markit.
-The growing popularity of smart home products brings about an important moment to take a good look at what sort of products are actually coming to market — and how the home automation industry is evolving.
+The growing popularity of smart home products brings up an important moment to take a good look at what sort of products are actually coming to market — and how the home automation industry is evolving.

-The smart home market is already relatively diverse— ranging from big, commercial systems that require dedicated installers to run cables and develop custom integrations on a project basis to less expensive DIY options made of cheaper materials.
+The smart home market is already relatively diverse — ranging from big, commercial systems that require dedicated installers to run cables and develop custom integrations on a project basis, to less expensive DIY options made of cheaper materials.
 From both sides, design is often an afterthought with companies, who instead focus on building out a platform, connectivity, integrations etc.

 When Smart Home Meets Design It Should…